Mikki Meadows-Oliver

 -

-Prof. Meadows-Oliver is a certified pediatric nurse practitioner with more than 25 years in the nursing profession.
+Mikki Meadows-Oliver is a certified pediatric nurse practitioner with more than 25 years in the nursing profession.
 In addition to her clinical work with underserved families in the United States, she has done clinical work in Nicaragua, the Dominican Republic, and Cape Town South Africa.
-Meadows-Oliver was a 2019-2020 Environmental Health Nurse Fellow of the Alliance of Nurses for a Healthy Environment where she focused on environmental health equity/justice and addressing the disproportionate impact of environmental exposures on vulnerable groups.
+Prof. Meadows-Oliver was a 2019-2020 Environmental Health Nurse Fellow of the Alliance of Nurses for a Healthy Environment where she focused on environmental health equity/justice and addressing the disproportionate impact of environmental exposures on vulnerable groups.
 Meadows-Oliver is a past president of the National Association of Pediatric Nurse Practitioners.
 She is the column editor for the Practice Guidelines Department of the Journal of Pediatric Health Care.
 She has presented at national and international conferences and is the author of nearly 60 publications.

 Before joining the faculty at NYU, she was a faculty member at Yale University, Quinnipiac University, and the University of Connecticut.